Team jersey

 A team jersey (also sports jersey) is a shirt worn by members of a sports team to identify their affiliation with the team.
-Jerseys identify their wearers' names and/or numbers, generally showing the colors and logo of the team.
-Numbers are frequently used to identify players, since uniforms give players a similar appearance.

-A jersey may also include the logo of the team's sponsor.
+Jerseys display their wearers' names and/or numbers, and generally show the colours and logo of the team.
+Numbers are frequently used to identify individual players, since uniforms give players a similar appearance.
+A jersey may also carry the logo of the team's sponsor.

+Jerseys are typically made from knitted fabrics, whose loop structure gives the stretch and recovery needed for athletic movement.
+Modern sports fabrics are often engineered for moisture transport, breathability and thermal regulation.

+The history of team jerseys reflects the evolution of sportswear from simple identification garments into modern performance apparel.
+Over time, jerseys have become important symbols of team identity, culture, sponsorship, and fan support, combining functional design with visual representation of sporting organisations.

 Examples

 Cycling jersey

-A cycling jersey is a specialized garment designed for road cycling.
-These jerseys are usually made from lightweight synthetic microfiber materials that wick moisture from the skin to aid evaporation, keeping the rider cool and dry.
-Key features include a zippered front, elastic waistband, and rear pockets.
+A cycling jersey is a specialised garment designed for road cycling.
+These jerseys are usually made from lightweight synthetic microfibre materials that wick moisture from the skin to aid evaporation, keeping the rider cool and dry.
+Key features include a zippered front, an elastic waistband, and rear pockets.

-In the Tour de France, jerseys are awarded to the leaders of specific classifications after each stage: Yellow jersey for general classification, Green jersey for points classification, Polka dot jersey for mountains classification, and White jersey for best young rider.
+In the Tour de France, jerseys are awarded to the leaders of specific classifications after each stage: